I’m a Celebrity 2025 line-up rumours

 Vogue Williams

-In what could be “one of the most glam signings” in the show’s history, Irish model Vogue Williams may be about to face her fears in the Australian jungle.
+In what could be one of the most glamorous recruitments in the show’s history, Irish model Vogue Williams may be about to face her fears in the Australian jungle.
 A source suggested Williams’s role was all but confirmed, but called her decision to appear on the programme “hard” as it will mean so much time away from her kids.
 If she did sign on, it would arrive 10 years after her husband Spencer Matthews was kicked off the show three days in after failing to reveal his steroid usage to producers.

 Join our commenting forum